 There are plenty of diets you can choose right now, but those take a lot of work and commitment.
 Instead, move troublesome snacks from high visibility, easy eat-ability to a little more difficult place.
 Whatever your “problem food” may be, move it into the pantry, or on a taller shelf- just somewhere a little less easy to access.
 When you are in a pinch, you will know where to find it, but it won’t be looking you in the eye, tempting you.
 That’s an easy start as a part of good habits to adopt, yes?

 While visiting the dentist didn’t make this top five list, it should be a consideration and always makes any list of good habits to adopt.
 At PERFECT TEETH, we make it easy to get back or stay on track of your dental health.
-Call us at 844-717-9588 to make your next appointment.
+Make your next appointment today.